-Hong Kong is a special administrative region (SAR) of the People’s Republic of China that, unlike the mainland’s provinces, has certain political and economic freedoms based on the notion of “one country, two systems.”
-The former British colony is a global financial capital that has thrived off its proximity to China, but in recent years many in Hong Kong have become concerned with what they see as efforts by Beijing to encroach on the city’s political system and intensifying economic disparities.
+Hong Kong is a special administrative region of the People’s Republic of China that, unlike the mainland’s provinces, has certain political and economic freedoms.
+The former British colony is a global financial capital that has historically thrived off its proximity to China.
+But in recent years many in Hong Kong have become concerned with what they see as efforts by Beijing to encroach on the city’s political system and intensifying economic disparities.
 As China’s economic and military might continue to grow, some fear that Hong Kong’s significant autonomy could erode.

 What is Hong Kong’s political status?

 Hong Kong is largely free to manage its own affairs based on “one country, two systems,” a national unification policy developed by Deng Xiaoping in the 1980s.
-The concept was intended to facilitate the reintegration of Taiwan, Hong Kong, and Macao with sovereign China while preserving their unique political and economic systems.
+The concept was intended to help reintegrate Taiwan, Hong Kong, and Macau with sovereign China while preserving their unique political and economic systems.
 After more than a century and a half of colonial rule, the British government returned Hong Kong in 1997.
 (Qing Dynasty leaders ceded Hong Kong Island to the British Crown in 1842 after China’s defeat in the First Opium War.)
-Portugal returned Macao in 1999, and Taiwan remains independent.
+Portugal returned Macau in 1999, and Taiwan remains independent.

 The Sino-British Joint Declaration of 1984 dictated the terms under which Hong Kong was returned to China.
-The declaration and Hong Kong’s Basic Law, the city’s constitutional document, safeguard the city’s “capitalist system and way of life” and grant it “a high degree of autonomy,” including executive, legislative, and independent judicial powers for fifty years (until 2047).
+The declaration and Hong Kong’s Basic Law, the city’s constitutional document, enshrine the city’s “capitalist system and way of life” and grant it “a high degree of autonomy,” including executive, legislative, and independent judicial powers for fifty years (until 2047).
 Chinese Communist Party officials do not preside over Hong Kong as they do over mainland provinces and municipalities, but Beijing still exerts considerable influence through loyalists who dominate the region’s political sphere.
 Beijing also maintains the authority to interpret Hong Kong’s Basic Law, a power that it has only used a handful of times since the handover.

 Under the law, Hong Kongers are also guaranteed freedoms of the press, expression, assembly, and religion, but in practice Beijing has grown less tolerant of criticism.
 Hong Kong is allowed to forge external relations in certain areas—including trade, communications, tourism, and culture—but Beijing maintains control over the region’s diplomacy and defense.

 What is Hong Kong’s economic connection to the mainland?

 A metropolis of more than seven million people, Hong Kong is a global financial and shipping center that has prospered from its proximity to the world’s second-largest economy.
-It ranks first in the world in trade as a percentage of gross domestic product (GDP), with services accounting for more than 90 percent of its economy.
-Relatively low taxes, a highly developed financial system, light regulation, and other capitalist features make Hong Kong one of the world’s most attractive markets and set it apart from mainland financial hubs like Shanghai.
-Hong Kong continues to take top spots in economic competitiveness reports, placing fourth in the World Bank’s annual Doing Business rankings and first in the world on the Heritage Foundation’s 2017 Index of Economic Freedom.
+It ranks second in the world in trade as a percentage of gross domestic product (GDP), with services accounting for more than 90 percent of its economy.
+Relatively low taxes, a highly developed financial system, light regulation, and other capitalist features make Hong Kong one of the world’s most attractive markets and set it apart from mainland financial hubs such as Shanghai and Shenzhen.
+Hong Kong continues to take top spots in economic competitiveness reports, placing fourth in the World Bank’s annual Doing Business rankings and first in the world on the Heritage Foundation’s 2019 Index of Economic Freedom.
 Most of the world’s major banks and multinational firms maintain regional headquarters in the city.

-Hong Kong’s economic power has diminished relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to just 3 percent in 2014—but commercial ties remain tight.
-Hong Kong is China’s second-largest trading partner (after the United States), accounting for more than 8 percent of China’s total trade in 2016.
+But Hong Kong’s economic power has diminished significantly relative to the mainland—its GDP fell from 16 percent of China’s after the handover in 1997 to less than 3 percent in 2017.
+Commercial ties between the two neighbors remain tight.
+Hong Kong is China’s fourth-largest trading partner (after the United States, Japan, and South Korea), accounting for about 7 percent of China’s total trade in 2018.
 The city is also China’s largest source of foreign direct investment (FDI) and a place where Chinese firms raise vast amounts of offshore capital.

-Meanwhile, Hong Kong relies heavily on the mainland.
-China, the top destination for Hong Kong exports, accounted for more than half of the city’s total trade in 2015.
+At the same time, Hong Kong relies heavily on the mainland.
+China, the top destination for Hong Kong exports, accounted for more than half of the city’s total trade in 2018.
 More than half of the mainland’s outward FDI stock is destined for Hong Kong, though much of this investment is later channeled overseas.
-Hong Kong’s seemingly growing economic dependence on the mainland market signals that any economic hiccups in China will bear repercussions in the SAR.

 What are the political tensions between Hong Kong and Beijing?

-Some analysts say China’s decisions in 2004, 2007, and 2014 to put off a popular vote for Hong Kong’s leader are an indication that Beijing will drag its feet on reforms indefinitely.
-China’s legislature ruled in August 2014 that only candidates vetted by a nominating committee chosen by Beijing would be allowed to run in 2017.
-Carrie Lam, viewed as an establishment candidate, won with 777 votes out of 1,994 in the March 2017 elections, becoming the first female chief executive of the SAR.
+Some analysts say China’s repeated decision to put off further political reforms, including a national vote for chief executive, indicate that Beijing will drag its feet indefinitely.
+In the most recent election, only candidates vetted by a nominating committee chosen by Beijing were allowed to run.
+Carrie Lam, viewed as an establishment candidate, won the 2017 race, becoming Hong Kong’s first female chief executive.

 What are Beijing’s plans for Hong Kong?

-* A previous version of the above map mislabeled Hong Kong and Macao as autonomous regions and Guangxi, Inner Mongolia, Ningxia, Tibet, and Xinjiang as special administrative regions.
+* A previous version of the above map mislabeled Hong Kong and Macau as autonomous regions and Guangxi, Inner Mongolia, Ningxia, Tibet, and Xinjiang as special administrative regions.